Steve Young, Jerry Rice Partner with NASEF to Leverage Esports for the Benefit of KidsFeb 08, 2021

 8 to 80 Zones are a collaboration between two good friends, San Francisco 49ers greats Steve Young and Jerry Rice.
 They provide youth living in underserved communities an opportunity to have fun while learning the skills to pursue careers in esports, technology, and media.
 They open a new Zone in each city that hosts the Super Bowl, with the Tampa 8 to 80 Zone breaking ground last week.

-The North America Scholastic Esports Federation is on a mission to provide opportunities for ALL students to use esports as a platform to acquire essential STEM-based workforce skills, as well as critical communication, collaboration, and problem-solving skills needed to thrive in work and in life.
+The North America Scholastic Esports Federation (NASEF) is on a mission to provide opportunities for all students to use esports as a platform to acquire STEM/STEAM-based skills and critical communication, collaboration, and problem-solving skills needed to thrive in work and in life.
+NASEF and its partner HSEL are collaborating to create the leading global esports marketplace and community for play and learning.
+Find NASEF at our website and on Twitch, Twitter, Facebook, and Instagram.